A Study to Evaluate MK-0482 for Relapsed/Refractory Acute Myeloid Leukemia (AML) or Chronic Myelomonocytic Leukemia (CMML) (MK-0482-002)

 Time Frame

-Cmax is the maximum concentration of the drug observed in plasma.
-Blood samples will be collected pre-dose and post-dose at designated timepoints to determine Cmax of MK-0482.
+Cmax was defined as the maximum concentration of MK-0482 observed in plasma.
+Blood samples were collected pre-dose and post-dose at designated timepoints to determine Cmax of MK-0482.

-Ctrough is the lowest concentration reached by a drug before the next dose is administered.
-Blood samples will be collected pre-dose and post-dose at designated timepoints to determine Ctrough of MK-0482.
+Cmin (or Ctrough) was defined as the lowest concentration of MK-0482 reached during a dosing interval (time interval between administration of two doses).
+Blood samples were collected pre-dose and post-dose at designated timepoints to determine Cmin of MK-0482.

 Complete Remission (CR) Rate